Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Conclusion

 we have that

-Therefore, the solution to $f(\lambda)=NP$ can easily be found using these upper and lower bounds and exploiting the fact that $f(\lambda)$ is continuous, strictly decreasing, and strictly convex for $\lambda>0$ (e.g., we can use the bisection algorithm).
+Therefore, the solution to $f(\lambda)=NP$ can easily be found using the bounds in~\eqref{lambda_ub} and~\eqref{lambda_lb} and exploiting the fact that $f(\lambda)$ is continuous, strictly decreasing, and strictly convex for $\lambda>0$ (e.g., we can use the bisection algorithm).